 The Ministry of Finance has set limits for how much risk NBIM may take in its active management.
-The most important limit is expressed as expected tracking error (relative volatility) and sets a ceiling on how much the return of the Pension Fund may be expected to deviate from the return on the benchmark portfolio.
-The expected tracking error limit is 100 basis points or 1.0 percentage points.
-The Executive Board has further defined additional risk restrictions relating to the Pension Fund, amongst other relating to maximum allowed leverage, short-selling and liquidity.
+The mandate define several risk restrictions, the expected tracking error limit is 100 basis points or 1.0 percentage points.
+The expected tracking error (relative volatility) sets a ceiling on how much the return of the Pension Fund may be expected to deviate from the return on the benchmark portfolio.
+The fund should be composed so that it is exposed to several risk factors, in addition there are risk restrictions relating to the use of leverage, shortselling and liquidity.
 NBIM aims to invest new capital in the markets at the lowest possible cost and to manage the invested capital to maintain the market portfolio cost-effectively.
 NBIM seeks to increase returns through active investment decisions and through active ownership.
 Active management seeks to generate a higher return than the benchmark portfolio thus adding value for future generations.
 It involves management of the market portfolio and fundamentally based active strategies.
 Managing the market portfolio involves daily decisions, when to add or reduce the holdings of securities, whether the Pension Fund should participate in initial public offerings, etc. Active investment decisions may include fundamental strategies to invest in companies.
 Portfolio managers analyse issuers of securities to find and exploit assets that represent long-term value or may be mispriced.
 Knowledge of specific industries and companies is an important part of this strategy.
 The Pension Fund's long-term investment outlook permits investments in assets expected to yield higher returns over time compared to the benchmark.

 NBIM's access to the use of financial derivatives is regulated as part of the provisions on the management of the Government Pension Fund Global laid down by the Norwegian Ministry of Finance and available on their web site.
 Specifically, derivatives that are naturally related to equity and fixed-income securities may be used.
 In accordance with the investment mandate, the Pension Fund may use exchange traded future and option contracts and over-the-counter (OTC) derivative contracts such as interest-rate swaps, credit-default swaps and equity swaps in order to achieve the lowest possible transaction cost, and to efficiently rebalance the portfolio.
-The segmented net fair values and exposure of the financial derivatives for the last three years is shown in the table below.
+The segmented net fair values and exposure of the financial derivatives for the last two years is shown in the table below.
 For options the exposure is delta adjusted.
 Foreign exchange contracts consist of foreign currency exchange contracts with normal settlement for future delivery and non-deliverable contracts.
 Exchange traded futures consist of equity index futures and listed government bonds futures.
 Equity swaps are agreements to exchange cash flows based on an underlying equity index or specific shares.
-Interest-rate swaps are agreements where NBIM receives or pays a fixed rate of interest in exchange for a floating rate.
-Credit-default swaps are agreements where NBIM has purchased or sold credit risk protection on underlying securities issued by corporates and governments.
+Interest-rate swaps are agreements where NBIM has purchased or sold credit risk protection on underlying securities issued by corporates and governments.
 Swap options and currency options are contracts where the underlying is an interest-rate swap or a currency.

-Financial Asset Average e exposure th rough year (NOKm) Net fair value derivatives class 2012 20 2011 20 2 )10 Yea r-end (NOKm) Purchased Sold Purchased Sold Purchased Sold 2012 2011 2010 Foreign exchange contracts Common 81 006 - 64 778 - 27 468 - -57 639 86 Exchange traded futures Common 302 10 708 5 228 9 851 20 557 16 267 130 -219 21 Equity swaps Equity 458 217 25 550 823 85 191 24 -56 Interest-rate swaps Fixed income 5 333 15 849 20 106 52 806 14 035 70 908 -1 417 -4 176 -5 453 Credit-default swaps Fixed income 728 5 19 373 280 30 926 2 434 - 2 -708 Swap options and FX options Fixed income - - 14 464 11 987 24 829 15 840 - - -194
+Financial Asset Average Average exposure through year (NOKm) Net fair value derivatives class 2013 2012 Year-end (NOKm) Purchased Sold Purchased Sold 2013 2012 Foreign exchange contracts Common 53 068 - 81 006 - 187 -57 Exchange traded futures Common 5 352 15 566 3 605 19 050 -886 130 Equity swaps Equity 1 664 1 008 2 759 1 161 -297 191 Interest-rate swaps Fixed income 3 307 13 698 5 333 15 849 - 125 -1 417 Credit-default swaps Fixed income - - 728 5 - - Swap options and FX options Fixed income - - - - - - Warrent Common 263 - - - 382 -